First Presbyterian Church of Berkeley

 Please email firstname.lastname@example.org if you have any questions.

-On the second Tuesday of every month, a legal team composed of Boalt Students under the direction of an attorney from the East Bay Community Law Center volunteer at General Clinic.
+On select Tuesday of every month, attorneys from the East Bay Community Law Center volunteer at General Clinic.
 Clients should come prepared with legal questions and relevant documents, and are accompanied by caseworkers to the law students.
 The law students record the details of each client’s case and reviews the details with the attorney, who directs the clients to the appropriate legal services available in the Bay Area (example: exactly who to call at EBCLC, or other legal organizations that can help).
 The law students and supervising attorney do not provide services in a representative capacity, but are helpful in providing resource information and referrals, often articulating the problems of the clients in a way that is most easily comprehended by legal professionals.
 The Legal Coordinator’s job is to keep in touch with the legal team and ensure that they come out every Tuesday, as well as performing intake and sometimes case working for clients who have “quick” questions.
 It is extremely helpful if clients bring documentation in regards to their legal concern (i.e. a contract, parking ticket, rent agreement) to clinic to show the law students and attorney.

-When the attorney and legal team are not available, the Legal Coordinator is able to give legal information (not advice!) for referrals outside of clinic – most often to EBCLC, Bay Area Legal Aid, and Neighborhood Justice Clinic.
+When the attorney, the Legal Coordinator is able to give legal information (not advice!) for referrals outside of clinic – most often to EBCLC, Bay Area Legal Aid, and Neighborhood Justice Clinic.

 Things caseworkers should do if caseworking for legal:

 – Write a brief description of the legal question the client had on the intake form